girobusan/latid/README.md

 ## Features

-- One dependency (node.js), no install, just drop in.
+- One dependency (node.js), no install, just drop in
+- Relative links: easy URL change, viewable from local machine without server
-- Native JSON source file format, which is pretty semantic and can be used with other frontends.
+- Native JSON source file format, which is pretty semantic and can be used with other frontends
-- Can use markdown source files as well.
+- Can use markdown source files as well
-- Browser-based GUI.
+- Browser-based GUI
-- Also works as command line utility.
+- Also works as command line utility
-- Jamstack-friendly.
+- Jamstack-friendly
-- Nunjucks templates with all its might.
+- Nunjucks templates with all its might
-- Tags, persistent and transient tag pages.
+- Tags, persistent and transient tag pages
+- Relative links: easy URL change, viewable from local machine without server
-- I18n ready.
+- I18n ready
-- Site may have any directory structure.
+- Site may have any directory structure
-- There is  a GUI app for working with the sites ([other repo](https://github.com/girobusan/latid-browser), in process).

 ![screenshot](docs/pix/readme_cover.png)